Originally posted January 2010. Updated September 2020:

 To help prevent unauthorized access to personal information, many websites require a password that consists of six or more characters, numbers and letters, and uppercase and lowercase letters.
 Creating a password that meets the requirements and being something you can remember doesn’t have to be a challenge.

-The system divides the password into 3 memorable parts that create a secure 10-character password when put together:
+The system divides a password into 3 memorable parts that create a secure 10-character password when put together:

 Part 1 – First 3 letters of my name [Mar]

 Part 2 – First 3 letters of the website – (Yahoo would be [Yah], Google would be [Goo], Amazon would be [Ama], etc.)

 Part 3 – 4-digit month & year that the password was changed

-To summarize, my Yahoo password changed due to a data breach in September 2016 under this system would be MarYah0916: [Mar]+[Yah]+
+To summarize, my new Yahoo password changed due to a data breach in September 2016 would be MarYah0916

-If you keep a written or typed password list, you could display the name of the website and date, while using an underscore “_” for characters of the password that you keep in your mind without showing the entire password on paper and revealing your password to someone that you may not want to read your password list.
+If you keep a written or typed password list, for added security you could write the name of the website and date, while using an underscore “_” or dash “-” for characters of the password that you’ve memorized without showing the entire password on paper and revealing your password to someone that you may not want to read your password list.
 For example, my written Yahoo password would be M – – Y – – 0 9 1 6

 You should use your own variation of this system.
 Here’s some suggestions:

 • Capitalize the MIDDLE or LAST letter in each part

-• Use the first 3 letters of your MIDDLE or LAST name, the name of someone special, or your initials.
+• Use the first 3 letters of your MIDDLE or LAST name, the name of a loved-one – or your initials.

-• Add a special character such as ! ? # at the beginning, end or memorable location in the system.
+• Add a special character such as [! ? # *] at the beginning, end or memorable location in the system.
 Alternatively you could use special characters instead of numbers by holding the shift-key when typing numbers – thus 0468 would be )$^*